Software Testing Terminology in 2026

 2. Phase Test Plan: A test plan that typically addresses one test phase.

-2. BUG: It is the result of the coding error or we can say it an error found in the development environment before the final product is shipped to the customer.
-It is a terminology of Tester.
+2. BUG: It is the result of a coding error, or we can say it is an error found in the development environment before the final product is shipped to the customer.
+It is a terminology of the Tester.

-3. FAILURE: Failure is the inability of a software system or components to perform its required functions within specified performance requirements.
-When the final product reaches the customer with defects it is called a failure.
-In the phase of developing software, product failure is tested by Tester.
+3. FAILURE: Failure is the inability of a software system or its components to perform their required functions within specified performance requirements.
+When the final product reaches the customer with defects, it is called a failure.
+In the phase of developing software, product failure is tested by the tester.

 Santosh Adhikari